pawal/torrent-tracker/README.md

 ```

 The empty `ExecStart=` is required: a drop-in appends to list settings, and two
 `ExecStart` lines are an error for anything but `Type=oneshot`.
-Restart the
+Restart and check
-service afterwards and check the result with `systemctl cat trackerd`.
+the result with `systemctl cat trackerd`.

 The unit runs with `ProtectSystem=strict`, an empty capability set and a
 `@system-service` syscall filter; the daemon only needs outbound DNS and HTTPS
-(for RDAP) plus its own state directory.
+plus its own state directory.
 A port below 1024 therefore needs
 `CAP_NET_BIND_SERVICE` in both `CapabilityBoundingSet=` and
-`AmbientCapabilities=`, which is a good reason to leave the daemon on a high
-port and let the proxy own 80 and 443.
+`AmbientCapabilities=`, which is reason enough to leave the proxy owning 80 and

-Nothing served over HTTP changes state.
-The API is read-only and the write paths
-live in the CLI, so a public deployment needs no authentication.
+443.

 ## Development